Colden Ruggles: Continued career

 Ruggles served as an Ordnance inspector at the Bethlehem Steel Company in Bethlehem, Pennsylvania, from February 1900 to July 1903.
 In 1903, he graduated from Lehigh University with an E.E. degree (electrical engineering).
 He was an inspector at Watertown Arsenal, Massachusetts, from July 1903 to August 1908 and was promoted to major on June 25, 1906.
 He served as professor of Ordnance and Gunnery at the United States Military Academy from August 1908 to June 1911, and was promoted to lieutenant colonel on April 13, 1911.
 In 1910, Ruggles published Stresses in Wire-Wrapped Guns and in Gun Carriages, a technical work which was used by Army Ordnance and Artillery officers.

 From June 1911 to July 1913, Ruggles was assigned as Ordnance officer for the Army's Western Department and commander of Benicia Arsenal, California.
 He served in the Philippines from September 1913 to October 1915, assigned as Ordnance officer of the Philippine Department and commander of the Manila Ordnance Depot.
 From December 1915 to March 1918, Ruggles commanded Sandy Hook Proving Ground, New Jersey, and he was promoted to colonel on May 15, 1917.

 World War I

 While serving as commander of Sandy Hook Proving Ground, Ruggles planned and oversaw construction of Aberdeen Proving Ground, Maryland, which he commanded from October 1917 to March 1918.
 From March 1918 to January 1919, Ruggles served at the Ordnance Department's headquarters in Washington, D.C., first as Chief of the Supply Division, then as Chief of the Inspection Division.
 He was promoted to temporary brigadier general on August 8, 1918.

 From October to December 1918, Ruggles served on temporary inspection and observation duty with the American Expeditionary Forces in England and France.
 At the end of the war, he received the Army Distinguished Service Medal in recognition of his efforts to create Aberdeen Proving Ground.
+The citation for the medal reads: